Duke of Normandy: History of the title

 Richard I experimented with the title "marquis" (marchio) as early as 966, when it was also used in a diploma of King Lothair.
 Richard II occasionally used it, but he seems to have preferred the title duke.
 It is his preference for the ducal title in his own charters that has led historians to believe that it was the chosen title of the Norman rulers.
 Certainly it was not granted to them by the French king.
 In the twelfth century, the Abbey of Fécamp spread the legend that it had been granted to Richard II by Pope Benedict VIII (ruled 1012–24).
 The French chancery did not regularly employ it until after 1204, when the duchy had been seized by the crown and Normandy lost its autonomy and its native rulers.

 The actual reason for the adoption of a higher title than that of count was that the rulers of Normandy began to grant the comital title to members of their own family.
 The creation of Norman counts subject to the ruler of Normandy necessitated the latter taking a higher title.
 The same process was at work in other principalities of France in the eleventh century, as the comital title came into wider use and thus depreciated.
-The Normans nevertheless kept the title of count for the ducal family and no non-family member was granted a county until Helias of Saint-Saëns was made Count of Arques by Henry I in 1106.
+The Normans nevertheless kept the title of count for the ducal family and no non-family member was granted a county until Helias of Saint-Saëns was made count of Arques by Henry I in 1106.

-From 1066, when William II conquered England, becoming King William I, the title Duke of Normandy was often held by the King of England.
+From 1066, when William conquered England and became king, the ducal title was often held by the king of England.
 In 1087, William died and the title passed to his eldest son, Robert Curthose, while his second surviving son, William Rufus, inherited England.
 In 1096, Robert mortgaged Normandy to William, who was succeeded by another brother, Henry I, in 1100.
 In 1106, Henry conquered Normandy.
-It remained with the King of England down to 1144, when, during the civil war known as the Anarchy, it was conquered by Geoffrey Plantagenet, the Count of Anjou.
+It remained with the king of England down to 1144, when, during the civil war known as the Anarchy, it was conquered by Count Geoffrey V of Anjou.
 Geoffrey's son, Henry II, inherited Normandy (1150) and then England (1154), reuniting the two titles.

-In 1202, King Philip II of France, as feudal suzerain, declared Normandy forfeit and by 1204 his armies had conquered it.
+In 1202, King Philip II of France, as feudal suzerain, declared Normandy forfeit and by 1204 his armies had conquered it (with the exception of the Channel Islands).
 Henry III finally renounced the English claim in the Treaty of Paris (1259).

-Thereafter, the duchy formed an integral part of the French royal demesne.
+Thereafter, the continental part of the duchy formed an integral part of the French royal demesne.
 The kings of the House of Valois started a tradition of granting the title to their heirs apparent.
 The title was granted four times (1332, 1350, 1465, 1785) between the French conquest of Normandy and the dissolution of the French monarchy in 1792.
 The French Revolution brought an end to the Duchy of Normandy as a political entity, by then a province of France, and it was replaced by several départements.